 Visual Perception

-When a navigator approaches a visual AtoN, for instance a buoy, the first thing the navigator will recognise is the shape or colour of the buoy depending on the viewing conditions.
+When a navigator approaches a visual AtoN, for instance, a buoy, the first thing the navigator will recognise is the shape or colour of the buoy, depending on the viewing conditions.

 The navigator will subsequently recognise the topmark and finally its numbers or letters.
 Thus, the process of identifying a visual AtoN goes through three different stages of perception: